 Brain injuries can be sustained due to a variety of different circumstances.
-An acute blow to the head in a road traffic accident, an ongoing illness or a routine error during an operation are all possible causes for an injury to the brain.
+An acute blow to the head in a road traffic accident, an ongoing illness or a routine error during an operation are all possible causes of an injury to the brain.

 There are two main classifications for a brain injury: traumatic and non-traumatic.
 The first concerns a knock to the head so severe that the brain bleeds, becomes bruised or moves inside the skull.
 In some cases, the skull can be fractured.